dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

     /// <param name="lifecycle">The created surface lifecycle on success, <c>null</c> otherwise.</param>
     /// <typeparam name="T">
     /// The application that shall be associated with the surface.
 Note that even with this API,
-    /// <see cref="ISurfaceApplication.Initialize{T}"> shall still be called for consistency and portability.
+    /// <see cref="ISurfaceApplication.Initialize{T}" /> shall still be called for consistency and portability.
 However,
     /// unlike <see cref="ISurfaceApplication.Run{T}" />, this method shall not block and will instead return an
     /// <see cref="IDetachedSurfaceLifecycle" /> on which <see cref="Tick" /> is expected to be continuously called to
     /// enact the same behaviour on the surface.
 The associated application is also used for any additional global